-Our information security practices have been and continue to be subject to both internal and external audits – another way we ensure our cybersecurity program is effective.
-We conduct multiple vulnerability analyses across the enterprise on a daily basis using an automated process.
-We also do tests and exercises to identify and resolve exploitable vulnerabilities.
+Our information security practices and privacy practices are subject to internal and external audits, which help us evaluate the effectiveness of our information security program.
+We conduct daily vulnerability analyses across the enterprise using an automated process.
+We also perform ongoing, rigorous tests and exercises to identify and resolve vulnerabilities.

 - Our updated Global Code of Business Conduct, which contains specific sections and examples of protecting restricted or confidential information, including personal information.

 - Our Enterprise Information Security Policy, Information Technology Usage Policy or the appropriate subsidiary information security policies and standards.
 These documents govern our operations and help ensure company data is not inappropriately shared or altered.

 The compliance confirmation and associated training for the above policies are required annually for our global employees.